-- Click the [Yes] button. - → The image is moved to the [Recycle Bin] and is deleted from DPP. - The images are deleted completely from your computer when the [Empty Recycle Bin] operation is performed on the [Recycle Bin] on the desktop.
+- → The image is moved to the [Trash] and is deleted from DPP. - The images are deleted completely from your computer by selecting the [Finder] menu ▶ [Empty Trash] on the desktop.

 Creating a Folder for Saving Images

 You can create a folder for sorting images.